 The crankshaft was ground +10" and modified to accept the new rear oil seal arrangement.
 All the alloy components were vapour blasted, or shot blasted and stove enamelled.

-Below is the bell housing that has been vapour blasted, and all the other alloy components have also been treated in the same manner.
+Below is the bell housing that has been vapour blasted, and all other alloy components have been treated in the same manner.

-The picture on the left shows the block being bored to accept the new liners..
+The picture on the left shows the block being bored to accept new liners.
 Below shows the extent of the corrosion on the core plugs.
-It's a relatively easy job to rectify the problem, and the video shows them being bored out slightly larger.
+It's a relatively easy job to rectify the problem, and the video shows them being bored out to a slightly larger size.

 After the block had been bored, it became clear that at some point, two of the cylinders had oversized liners fitted.
 We aren't sure why this was done, but it meant that new specially made liners needed to be installed.
 This was a very unexpected discovery, so there were two choices really, another block or new liners.
-A 3.8 litre block is a rare thing to source, and even if you do find one, the is no knowing what state is is in.
-So the decision was made to reline the original block with the specially made liners.
+A 3.8 litre block is a rare thing to source , and even if you do find one, there is no knowing what state it is in.
+So a decision was made to re-liner the original block with the specially made liners.
 This has two benefits, the engine numbers remain original, and the block becomes as new, with factory fresh bores and pistons.
-Although not a cheap exercise, it means that the engine will be a blueprinted perfect example, with all new internals.
-The liners that are being used have a top hat shape to ensure no leaks and a perfect finish on the top of the block.
+Although not a cheap exercise, it means that the engine will be a blueprinted perfect example with all new internals.
+The liners that are being used have a top hat shape to ensure there are no leaks and have a perfect finish on the top of the block.
 Below shows the machined recesses to accept the new liners.